The Clear Edge

 Most founders pick leverage types based on what competitors are doing, not what their constraints demand.
 That’s why growth stalls.

-Definition: Output multiplied by team capability.
-Your hours + their hours = combined capacity.
-The multiplier is how much their contribution exceeds their cost.
+Definition: Output multiplied by team capacity.
+Your hours plus their hours increase total output, and the multiplier is how much their contribution exceeds what they cost you.

 Characteristics: